Simple business plan examples

 How you please customers by positioning

-How you make sure your customers coming back and be permanent customers.
+How do you make sure your customers come back and be permanent customers?

 These steps of a business plan is very useful for loan application.

 Step 11 – Operations manual